intltechventures/Lab.Architecture/Security/DataClassificationLevels.md

 ### Classifications Exemplars
 * Public
   * Encompasses public information and data for which disclosure poses little to no risk to individuals or the university.
+  * Public data is the least sensitive data used by the organization and would cause the least harm if disclosed.
+This could be anything from data used for marketing to the number of employees in the organization.
   * Anyone regardless of organizational affiliation can access without limitation.
   * For Example:
     * Information in the public domain